Oppedijk/Oppedijk.github.io/_drafts/LogStash-SQL-to-Sentinel.md

 ```

 <!--more-->
+### What is LogStash
+LogStash is part of the Elastic/LogStash/Kibana (ELK), but is also usable as a standalone tool to copy data from almost any system to any other system.
+So we are not limited to using Elastic as the destination, but we will be using Microsoft Sentinel in this case.

 ### So what are we starting
 We'll start docker with some defaults and port forwarding to be able to reach the machine
 ```